 Here’s how to do it:

-- Start in a standing position with your feet hip-width apart, chest up, and a barbell in your hands.
+- Start in a standing position with a barbell, feet hip-width apart, chest up.

 - With your upper back retracted and shoulder blades squeezed, bend your knees slightly and hinge at the hips till the barbell goes below the knees.